 Meteorologist Paul Douglas is moderating a discussion with artist Cynthia Hopkins, whose climate change-themed show, This Clement World, comes to the Walker next week.
 Patrick Hamilton, director of Global Change Initiatives at the Science Museum of Minnesota, and climate scientist Peter Snyder will also be on hand.
 Douglas, who launched the 24-hour Weather Nation TV last summer, is a vocal advocate of preventing climate change.

-City Pages took a moment to chat with Douglas about how artists can help get the message out, and why it’s so important to do so.
+Here is a fascinating interview with Douglas about how artists can help get the message out, and why it’s so important to do so:

 How is that you came to be speaking at the Walker Art Center?

 I think Cynthia’s show – This Clement World – exemplifies the notion of using art and theater to try to reach people about this issue when some seem to be oblivious to the science.
 In some cases, the more facts you throw at them, the more they dig in their heels.
 So I find it fascinating, and, frankly, highly effective that there are other ways to reach people – in this case on a visceral, emotional level through art.
 I think we need to find new ways to tell the story, get people engaged, get people interested, and get them to understand the magnitude of the problem.